-States are required under 28 C.F.R. § 31.303(f)(1)(i)(B) to classify each facility in the monitoring universe to specify whether it is a (1) a jail or lockup for adults (34 U.S.C. § 11103(22)); (2) secure detention facility (34 U.S.C. § 11103(13)).
+States are required under 28 C.F.R. § 31.303(f)(1)(i)(B) to classify each facility in the monitoring universe to specify whether it is a (1) a jail or lockup for adults (34 U.S.C. § 11103(22)); (2) secure detention facility (34 U.S.C. § 11103(12)); or (3) secure correctional facility (34 U.S.C. § 11103(13)).

-The Compliance Monitor will continually classify and/or reclassify all facilities listed in the monitoring universe based on on-site inspections.
+The Designated State Agency will continually classify and/or reclassify all facilities listed in the monitoring universe based on on-site inspections.

-A Compliance Monitoring Universe master document is compiled and maintained by the Compliance Monitor.
+A Compliance Monitoring Universe master document is compiled and maintained by the Designated State Agency.
 The electronic file titled "Compliance Monitoring Universe" will be saved in the IDJC Data Center.
 Because the monitoring universe is constantly evolving, a copy of the monitoring universe will not be included in this manual however the Compliance Monitor can be contact for a current list of facilities in the universe.

 Facilities must be classified according to the four types of facilities listed in 34 U.S.C. § 11133(a)(14): adult jails, adult lockups, secure detention facilities, and secure correctional facilities.
 The Compliance Universe must indicate which of the facility types each facility falls within.
-In addition, each facility will be listed as either residential or nonresidential, and whether the facility is juveniles-only, adults-only, or juveniles and adults.
+In addition, each facility will be listed as either residential or nonresidential, and whether the facility is juveniles-only, adults-only, or juveniles and adults including whether it is a juvenile facility that is collocated with a facility for adults.